systopia/de.systopia.xdedupe/docs/index.md

 # Extended Deduplication (X-Dedupe)

-!!!
-Automated merges on CiviCRM contacts can be *very* hard to undo, so be sure to have you database backed up before experimenting.
-Ideally you would work on a test system until you know what you're doing.

 The extended deduplication extension was created to overcome a couple of shortcomings of CiviCRM's built-in deduplication feature: